 If you're like Meridian Paulton ('18), you'll receive a job offer even before you graduate!
 The summer between her junior and senior years, this APP student interned for the Heritage Foundation.
 By the end of her internship, she had written two major papers, and her supervisors asked her to begin work for them full time.
 She finished her final credits the following semester and took the job in what would have been her senior spring semester.
 Watch her story here.

 Esther Katz ('19) interned for Congressman Ted Yoho during the summer before her junior year.
 She dined with the likes of Donald Trump and Ted Cruz and enjoyed VIP access of Capitol Hill.
 The IPP student chased down this specific internship not only because Congressman Yoho was the representative of her Florida hometown district, but also because of her interest in Middle Eastern politics.
 Yoho was the chairman of the Asia and the Pacific foreign affairs subcommittee.

 Stories like these show us how easy it is to tailor apprenticeships to each students' specific area of interest.
 Read Esther's story here.

 How to Find Internships and How to Succeed

 PHC's faculty is determined to help each student find an internship that fits their major and their aspirations.
 Click here for a list of resources as well as information about the tools PHC provides.

-With a growing number of PHC students and alums, hundreds of students have passed through our apprenticeship program, and each of them experienced something a little different, but each of them grew.
+With a growing number of PHC students and alumni, hundreds of students have passed through our apprenticeship program, and each of them experienced something a little different.
 Click here and here for tips on how to achieve the most amount of growth during your internship.